JamesJeffryes/MINE-API/README.md

 This repository contains API clients for the MINE databases.
 * To learn more about the MINE databases, visit http://minedatabase.mcs.anl.gov/.
-* For API documentation, please refer to the docs.html file
+* For API documentation, please refer to the docs.html file or http://jamesjeffryes.github.io/MINE-API/